-- Children and young people can assist to create a better internet by being kind and respectful to others online, by protecting their online reputations (and those of others) and by seeking out positive opportunities to create, engage and share online. - Parents and carers play a crucial role in empowering and supporting children to use technology responsibly, respectfully, critically and creatively, whether it is by ensuring an open dialogue with their children, educating them to use technology safely and positively, or by acting as digital role models.

-- Teachers, educators and social workers may assist to create a better internet by equipping their pupils and students with digital literacy skills and by developing their critical thinking skills, which may allow them to better navigate the online world.
-They may empower them to create their own content, make considered choices online, and may set a personal example of positive online behaviour for their pupils and students. - Industry may assist to create a better internet by creating and promoting positive content and safe services online, and by empowering users to respond to any issues, by providing clear safety advice, a range of easy-to-use safety tools and quick access to support if things do go wrong. - Decision Makers need to provide a culture in which all of the above can function and thrive for example, by ensuring that there are opportunities in the curriculum for children and young people to learn about online safety, ensuring that parents and carers have access to appropriate information and sources of support and the industry is encouraged to self-regulate its content and services.
-They should also take the lead in governance and legislation and ultimately ensure the safety and wellbeing of children and young people through effective child protection strategies for the digital world. - Everyone has a responsibility to make a positive difference online.
-We can all promote the positive and safe use of the internet by being kind and respectful to others and by seeking out positive opportunities to create and connect.
-We can all respond to the negative by reporting inappropriate or illegal content and online behaviour.
+- Children and young people can assist to create a better internet by being kind and respectful to others online, by protecting their online reputations (and those of others) and by seeking out positive opportunities to create, engage and share online. - Parents and carers play a crucial role in empowering and supporting children to use technology responsibly, respectfully, critically and creatively, whether it is by ensuring an open dialogue with their children, educating them to use technology safely and positively, or by acting as digital role models. - Teachers, educators and social workers may assist to create a better internet by equipping their pupils and students with digital literacy skills and by developing their critical thinking skills, which may allow them to better navigate the online world.
+They may empower them to create their own content, make considered choices online, and may set a personal example of positive online behaviour for their pupils and students. - Industry may assist to create a better internet by creating and promoting positive content and safe services online, and by empowering users to respond to any issues, by providing clear safety advice, a range of easy-to-use safety tools and quick access to support if things do go wrong. - Decision Makers need to provide a culture in which all of the above can function and thrive - for example, by ensuring that there are opportunities in the curriculum for children and young people to learn about online safety, ensuring that parents and carers have access to appropriate information and sources of support and the industry is encouraged to selfregulate its content and services.
+They should also take the lead in governance and legislation and ultimately ensure the safety and wellbeing of children and young people through effective child protection strategies for the digital world.